Blake Jarwin

-Blake Jarwin (born July 16, 1994) is an American football tight end who is a free agent.
-He played college football at Oklahoma State and signed with the Dallas Cowboys as an undrafted free agent in 2017.
+Blake Jarwin (born July 16, 1994) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys and signed with the Dallas Cowboys as an undrafted free agent in 2017.

-Early years
+Early life

 Jarwin attended Tuttle High School in Tuttle, Oklahoma, where he played high school football.
-As a senior, he posted seven receptions for 145 yards, 38 tackles (nine for loss) and three sacks.
-He was named to the All-city team.
+As a senior, Jarwin was named to the All-City team after posting seven receptions for 145 yards, 38 tackles (nine for loss) and three sacks.
 He also practiced baseball, basketball and track and field.

 College career

-He walked on at Oklahoma State University, where he played mostly as a blocking tight end and on special teams.
-As a redshirt freshman, he practiced but did not appear in any game.
-The next year, he tallied five receptions for 107 yards, including a 47-yard touchdown against Texas Tech.
+Jarwin walked on at Oklahoma State University, where he played mostly as a blocking tight end and on special teams.
+As a redshirt freshman, Jarwin practiced but did not appear in any game.

+As a sophomore, Jarwin tallied five receptions for 107 yards, including a 47-yard touchdown against Texas Tech.

 Jarwin became a starter as a junior, appearing in 11 games while missing two due to injury.
 He recorded 17 receptions for 200 yards and two touchdowns.

-As a senior, he registered 19 receptions for 309 yards and two touchdowns.
+As a senior, Jarwin registered 19 receptions for 309 yards and two touchdowns.

-He had career totals of 41 receptions, 616 receiving yards and five touchdowns.
+Jarwin had career totals of 41 receptions for 616 yards and five touchdowns.
 He graduated with a degree in Management.